NotoriousRebel/CSEC465Lab3Scripts/axfrtest/README.md

-usage: axfrtest.py [-h] domain
+usage: axfrtest.py [-h] -d DOMAIN

 Test a domain for AXFR zone transfers.

-positional arguments:
-  domain      name of the domain to be tested

 optional arguments:
-  -h, --help  show this help message and exit
+  -h, --help            show this help message and exit -d DOMAIN, --domain DOMAIN
+                        name of the domain to be tested

 requirements:
-  Python 3.7.3<=
+Python >=3.7.3
 dnspython